 The coolant reservoir is used as a fluid expansion tank to hold extra coolant as well as the coolant that is pushed out of the cooling system once the engine heats up.
 Once the engine has cooled down the extra fluid will be sucked back into the radiator to prevent any air bubble from entering the system.

-The engine thermostat is temperature sensitive device which is designed to open and allow the coolant to flow into the radiator when the engine is at operating temperature which is about 200°.
-This device is located in the thermostat housing on the engine which can be either located at the upper or lower radiator hose connection on the engine.
-A common failure of the thermostat is to stick closed causing the engine to boil over within 15 minutes of driving.
-Also the thermostat can hang open causing the engine to run cold which will affect the computer and heater operation of the car.
-In either case the thermostat must be replaced.
+The engine thermostat is temperature sensitive device which is designed to open and allow the coolant to flow into the radiator when the engine is at operating temperature which is about 195°F or 90°C. This device is located in the thermostat housing of the engine which can be either located at the upper or lower radiator hose connection.
+A common failure of the thermostat is to stick closed causing the engine to boil over within about 10 minutes of driving.
+Also, the thermostat can hang open causing the engine to run cold which will affect the computer and heater operation, in either case the thermostat must be replaced.

-The radiator cooling fan can be either electronic or manually driven.
-An engine driven fan is called a clutch fan and can lock up causing a roaring sound when the engine is accelerated in which case the clutch fan should be replaced.
+The radiator cooling fan can be either electronic or manually driven using a serpentine belt.
+A manually driven cooling fan use a clutch fan and will lock up when the engine gets hot which will cause a roaring sound when the engine is accelerated.
 These fans are located behind the radiator and pull air through the cooling fins to reduce the temperature of the engine coolant.
-The electric motor that drives the cooling fan in front wheel drive cars and some rear wheel drive cars can fail due to usage.
-If this failure occurs the radiator fan motor must be replaced to avoid engine damage.
+Some applications will use an electric motor that will drive the cooling fan which can be found mostly in front wheel drive cars.

 An engine oil cooler is designed to reduce the heat of the engine by way of the engine oil.
 The engine oil is run through the cooler which is submerged in coolant.
 Not all cars have these coolers which will vary in size and location.
 Because of the design of this particular cooler when they fail it will allow oil to enter the cooling system as well as coolant to enter the engine oil.